yerdle/analytics-hiring/README.md

 # analytics-hiring
-Data for analytics hiring challenges
+These datasets are for Yerdle's analytics hiring challenges.